Warnings: vomiting, brief gore, mentions of child death.

 Lan Wangji grabbed the fabric of his own collar with one shaking hand and said, “They choked on the smoke.
 They couldn’t get out.”

 And suddenly he was the one choking.

-It was as if he were back at the Cloud Recesses and watching men and women dressed in sun-sewn clothes set fire everywhere.
+It was as if he were back at the Cloud Recesses and watching men and women dressed in sun-embroidered clothes set fire everywhere.
 As if he were laid underneath Wen Xu’s foot, unable to move as his leg was broken, his brother gone and his father bleeding next to him.
 His uncle restrained at his back and mourning in plain sight.

 They had trekked so slowly up the side of the mountain after all was over, Lan Qiren berating him for moving without the heart to actually stop him.
 Lan Wangji knew he had to see for himself.

 He had never met the two kunze living in the blossom-scented house.
 He had never even seen them from afar.
 At all times of the day, the curtains at the windows were drawn, and only rarely could he glimpse firesmoke above the roof, proving that someone did live there.
 He saw them for the first time on the floor of that little house, embracing each other, almost peaceful-looking.
 One old woman, her face wrinkled and brown-dotted with age.
 One little girl in her arms with tear tracks on her soot-stained cheeks.